alt-j/fast-react-render/README.md

 ## What's next

-If you need more perfomance, you can try use [fast-react-server](https://github.com/alt-j/fast-react-server) - is high speed mock for react, which provide rendering **15 times as fast** as traditional, but require more configuration for build system.
+If you need more performance, you can try use [fast-react-server](https://github.com/alt-j/fast-react-server) - is high speed mock for react, which provide rendering **15 times as fast** as traditional, but require more configuration for build system.